ImageVisioner/Watermark_System_In_Matlab/README.md

 This project is to write an image watermarking system using Matlab, including embedding of watermark, extraction of watermark, and evaluation of image.

-#  How to Use this code system
+#  How to use this code system

 # Others